CSolution Project Format

 add-path:

-- $OutDir(Secure)$ # add path to secure project's output directory
+- $OutDir(Secure)$ # add path to secure the project's output directory

 add-path-asm: